Roric-SD/Sky-Drones-Privacy-Policy/README.md

 - In-game settings (Local)
 - Username made in-game (Firebase, when being moderated for reporting or being reported)

+  ## How We Use Your Data

 Moderation data (usernames involved in reports or bans) is retained for as long as necessary to resolve the report or enforce the ban, after which it is deleted.
 The rest of the information is used purely for in-game features and handling the multiplayer experience.
 Local data stays on the headset, multiplayer data goes through Photon, moderation data goes through Firebase.

+## Third-Party Services

 Third party services include:
-- Vivox: Used for voice chat.
-We don't collect any data.
+- Vivox: Used for voice chat in real time.
+Voice audio is transmitted to other players in real time.
+We do not store, log, or access voice chat features from users.
 View policy here: https://unity.com/legal/developer-privacy-policy
 - Firebase: In-game banning and moderation.
 We collect in-game usernames when someone is reporting someone, or is getting reported.
 View policy here: https://firebase.google.com/support/privacy
 - Photon: Hosts multiplayer servers.
 Not logged by us.
 Relays data in real time during a multiplayer session.
 View policy here: https://www.photonengine.com/compliance